rcompos/capi-clusters/README.md

 ## Overview

 Deploy Kubernetes clusters in multiple clouds with Cluster-API.
 This process was performed on MacOS.
+Kubernetes clusters will be deployed to AWS, GCP and Azure.

 The first few steps are documented in the [Cluster-API quickstart](https://cluster-api.sigs.k8s.io/user/quick-start.html).
+This includes required software and cloud credentials setup.

-Afterwards, the Kubernetes clusters defined as Helm charts in this repo will be deployed to AWS, GCP and Azure.
+Kubernetes clusters can be deployed from command-line or using ArgoCD and Helm charts.

 ___Warning: After creating clusters for a demo or to experiment, remember to shut them all down.
 See the clean-up section at then end.___